lionelmace/iks-lab/book/test-resiliency.md

     kubectl get po -o wide -w
     ```

-1. Find the IP of the worker node
+1. First, identify the name of the node you wish to drain.
+You can list all of the nodes and their respective IPs in your cluster with
     ```sh
     kubectl get nodes
     ```

-1. Kill the worker node
+1. Next, tell Kubernetes to drain the node:
     ```sh
-    kubectl drain 10.75.4.70 --ignore-daemonsets --delete-local-data
+    kubectl drain <node name> --ignore-daemonsets --delete-local-data
     ```

+    {% hint style='info' %} The node name is the private IP address in IKS. {% endhint %}

     Output:
     ```
-    node/10.75.4.70 already cordoned
+    node/10.135.52.88 already cordoned
     WARNING: Deleting pods with local storage: kubernetes-dashboard-7d5d4f48c4-pmgp9; Ignoring DaemonSet-managed pods: logdna-agent-lm8v4, calico-node-78rms, ibm-keepalived-watcher-l6vp8, ibm-kube-fluentd-5ghgk, ibm-master-proxy-48ttq
     pod/ibm-storage-watcher-74c46db958-hfz5v evicted
     pod/kubernetes-dashboard-7d5d4f48c4-pmgp9 evicted